GoogleChromeLabs/puppy-content/content/en-US/api/CanvasRenderingContext2D.reset.md

 ## Description

 The `reset()` method of the `CanvasRenderingContext2D` interface resets the rendering context to its default state.
-This includes setting the backing buffer to transparent black, clearing the saved state stack, clearing the default path and resetting the drawing state to its initial values.
+This includes setting the [output bitmap](https://html.spec.whatwg.org/multipage/canvas.html#output-bitmap) to transparent black, clearing the saved [state stack](https://html.spec.whatwg.org/multipage/canvas.html#the-canvas-state:canvasstate), clearing the [current default path](https://html.spec.whatwg.org/multipage/canvas.html#current-default-path) and resetting the drawing state to its initial values.

 Drawing state consists of:
  - The current transformation matrix.